-10% of children with EHCPs go to independent schools.

-These schools are often outside Richmond.
+10% of children with EHCPs go to independent schools outside Richmond to get the support they need.
+This can only change if we create new alternatives in Richmond.

 Independent school places use 28% of our SEND money.
 Children also sometimes have to travel a long way.
 This adds more cost.